Golem: Earliest stories

 During the Middle Ages, passages from the Sefer Yetzirah were studied as a means to create and animate a golem, although little in the writings of Jewish mysticism supports this belief.
 The earliest known written account of how to create a golem can be found in the Sode Raza, a commentary on Merkabah mysticism by Eleazar of Worms, who lived in the late 12th and early 13th centuries.

-It was believed that golems could be activated by an ecstatic experience induced by the ritual use of various letters of the Hebrew alphabet forming one of the names of God).
+It was believed that golems could be activated by an ecstatic experience induced by the ritual use of various letters of the Hebrew alphabet forming one of the names of God.
 This was written on a piece of paper and inserted into the mouth or forehead of the golem.

-In some tales, including certain stories of the Chełm and Prague golems, a word such as אֱמֶת emeṯ 'truth' is inscribed on the golem, sometimes on its forehead.
+In some tales, including certain stories of the Chełm and Prague golems, a word such as אמת emeṯ 'truth' is inscribed on the golem, sometimes on its forehead.
 In this example, the golem could then be deactivated by removing the aleph (א), thus changing the inscription from "truth" to "death" (מֵת, mēt, 'dead').

-One source credits Solomon ibn Gabirol, who lived in the 11th century, with creating a golem. possibly female, for household chores.
+One source credits Solomon ibn Gabirol, who lived in the 11th century, with creating a golem, possibly female, for household chores.
 A legend also existed claiming that Samuel of Speyer created a golem in the 12th century.

 In 1625, Joseph Solomon Delmedigo wrote that "many legends of this sort are current, particularly in Germany."

 Golem of Chełm

 The oldest description of the creation of a golem by a historical figure is included in a tradition connected to the Baal Shem (folk healer) named Elijah of Chełm (1550–1583).

-A Polish Kabbalist, writing in about 1630–1650, reported the creation of a golem by Rabbi Eliyahu thusly:
+The Christian author Christoph Arnold in a letter written in 1674 reported the creation of a golem by Rabbi Eliyahu thusly:

+Polish Jews say that there was a Jew in Poland named Rabbi Eliyahu Baal Shem who made a golem from lime for the purpose of being a servant and doing housework.
+It was animated by having the word emes (truth) written on its forehead.
+But it kept on growing and getting stronger.
+To stop this, the alef needed to be erased from the word emes, leaving the word meis (dead).
+And when the rabbi noticed that the servant had grown so large that he could no longer reach its forehead and erase the letter, he came up with the trick of commanding the golem to take off its boots, assuming that when the golem bent over, he could erase the letter from its forehead.
+And so it was, but when the golem returned and turned into clay, all its weight fell on the rabbi and crushed him.